-PROJECT: WATER FOR RESILIENT LANDSCAPESWater-smart Forest and Landscape Restoration Tool
+PROJECT: PRIVATE: WATER FOR RESILIENT LANDSCAPESWater-smart Forest and Landscape Restoration Tool

 Forest ecosystems and water security are highly interdependent.
 Any forest and landscape restoration effort must consider water aspects as well as being participatory and transparent.
 SIWI is developing the Water-smart FLR tool, to ensure that forest and landscape restoration initiatives are sustainable and long-term successful.